bjoern-sellnau/vaccine/README.md

 ```

 In other places in this README I will make reference to copying a file.
-This can be done by `curl`ing github or by creating a `vaccines` folder.
+This can be done by `curl`ing github or by creating a `vaccines` folder with
-The [root](https://github.com/jakesandlund/vaccine) directory for vaccine
+the binary.
+The [root](https://github.com/jakesandlund/vaccine) directory for
-is actually built using the `vaccine` binary.
+vaccine is actually built using the `vaccine` binary.

 Define and Require
 ------------------